REDUCE EIPH (LUNG BLEEDING) IN HORSES

 Upper airway structures including the nasal passages, larynx and trachea cause resistance to air moving into the lungs.
 The greatest resistance during exercise occurs in the nose.
 More than 50% of the resistance to breathing air into the horse’s lungs occurs in the nasal passages.

-Several independent clinical studies have proven that by reducing nasal passage resistance, FLAIR Strips reduce pulmonary capillary ruptures and bleeding.
+Several independent clinical studies have proven that by reducing nasal passage resistance, FLAIR Strips reduce pulmonary capillary ruptures and lung bleeding in horses.

 While nothing has been shown to stop bleeding, two things have been proven to reduce bleeding: